CSCfi/csc-user-guide/docs/cloud/rahti4/billing.md

 * Pod memory.
 * Persistent volumes.

-If the curent usage is lower that the minimum requested resource, the requested resource is used instead for the calculations.
+If the current usage is lower than the minimum requested resource, the requested resource is used for the calculations.

 The rate at which billing units are consumed depends on the size of the resources.
 Billing units are consumed as follows: